Ryan Trevitt: 2024–25 season and loan return to Exeter City

 During a 2024–25 pre-season shortened by a calf injury, Trevitt made three appearances, including one at right back.
 He was again deployed in the position during his first appearance of the regular season, a start in a 1–0 EFL Cup second round victory over Colchester United on 28 August 2024.
 Following a second EFL Cup start, Trevitt made his Premier League debut as a substitute late in a 3–1 defeat to Tottenham Hotspur on 21 September.
 He was an unused substitute on 11 further occasions during the first half of the 2024–25 season.
 After recovering from an achilles injury, Trevitt returned to Exeter City on loan for the remainder of the season on 30 January 2025.
 While carrying a minor ankle injury, he made 12 appearances and scored one goal before suffering a season-ending hamstring injury during a match on 1 April 2025.

-2025–26 season and loan to Wigan Athletic
+Wigan Athletic

 On 31 July 2025, Trevitt joined League One club Wigan Athletic on a season-long loan.
-He made 11 appearances before suffering a thigh injury in late September 2025.
+He made 11 appearances before suffering a thigh injury in late September 2025, which required surgery.
+A hernia problem was discovered during Trevitt's rehabilitation, which also required surgery.
+He returned to match play in mid-April 2026, but only managed two appearances before suffering a season-ending injury.
+Trevitt made 14 appearances during a mid-table 2025-26 season.
+Trevitt was released by Brentford at the end of the season, but remained with the club during the 2026 off-season in order to continue his injury rehabilitation.

+On 21 July 2026, Trevitt signed a two-year contract with Wigan Athletic on a free transfer.
+Trevitt began the 2026–27 regular season still in injury rehabilitation and following his debut substitute appearance on 22 August, he suffered a "freak" hamstring injury in training.